 Clinical experience in both rural and urban settings

 We are fortunate to have teaching faculty and staff of Catholic Medical Center join our efforts to provide a rich learning experience to our 2nd year residents in a more urban environment.
-The 10-month rotation provides a substantial educational experience to residents who gain exposure to a diverse patient population in a busy community practice of obstetrics and gynecology.
+This longitudinal rotation provides a substantial educational experience to residents who gain exposure to a diverse patient population in a busy community practice of obstetrics and gynecology.
 By the conclusion of the program, residents have exposure to a variety of practice styles, sizes, and locations which surely assist with further career decisions.

 Outcomes research was born at Dartmouth and is alive and well in the Department of Obstetrics and Gynecology